Content reviewed by

 Add kief to your tea or coffee

-Once you have decarbed your kief, you can infuse it with your milk or cream (just heat the two together for a few minutes) and add it to your tea or coffee.
+Once you have decarbed your kief, infuse it with your milk or cream (just heat the two together for a few minutes) and add it to your tea or coffee.

 Infuse kief into olive or coconut oil to make canna oil